Roman Senate: Senate of the Roman Republic

-When the Republic began, the Senate functioned as an advisory council.
+When the Republic began, the Senate functioned as a special committee.
 It consisted of 300–500 senators who served for life.
 Only patricians were members in the early period, but plebeians were also admitted before long, although they were denied the senior magistracies for a longer period.

+The Senate held the fiscal responsibilities of the Roman Republic's treasury holding a regulatory power over incoming and outgoing transactions.
+The Senate would ultimately be in charge of creating and maintaining public buildings, as only they had the power to distribute grants to the Censors.
+Furthermore, the Senate also oversaw judicial proceedings in extreme cases of violent offenses in Italy.
+At the request of allies of Italy, the Senate could oversee their judicial proceedings on extreme cases requiring further investigation as well.
+The Senate was also in charge of diplomatic measures in the representation of the Roman Republic.

 Senators were entitled to wear a toga with a broad purple stripe, maroon shoes, and an iron (later gold) ring.